thermalogic/SEUIF97/seuif97/README.rst

 What is seuif97?
 ====================

-The package seuif97 is binding the high-speed IAPWS-IF97 shared library for Python
+The **seuif97** package is the Python API of the high-speed IAPWS-IF97 shared library.

-The shared library is written in ANSI C for faster, smaller binaries and better compatibility for accessing the DLL/SO from different C++ compilers.

 Through the high-speed library, the results of the IAPWS-IF97 are accurately produced at about 3 times computational speed than the repeated squaring method for fast computation of large positive integer powers.

-The shared library is provided for Windows and Linux users
+The shared library is written in ANSI C for faster, smaller binaries and better compatibility for accessing the DLL/SO from different programming language.

-- Windows64:libseuif97.dll

-- Linux64:libseuif97.so
+For Windows and Linux users, the convenient binary library and APIs are provided

+- Windows64 dynamic library: libseuif97.dll

+- Linux64 shared library: libseuif97.so

+- APIs: Python, C/C++, Excel VBA, MATLAB, Java, Fortran, C#.

-You may visit https://github.com/PySEE/SEUIF97 for more information about the shared library
+You may visit https://github.com/PySEE/SEUIF97 for more information about the shared library and APIs

 Installation
 ====================